All Episodes

 The Chinese feel disrespected.

-That they weren't they weren't consulted before this test, whatever it was, was detonated, and they're upset.
+That they weren't consulted before this test, whatever it was, was detonated, and they're upset.

-I can't imagine why anybody want to go to go either place, but particularly North Korea, but there are trains going back and forth.
+I can't imagine why anybody wants to go to go either place, but particularly North Korea, but there are trains going back and forth.

-The relations are still underway, but the Chinese are it's being said that the administration of uh President or Premier Hu Xintau is uh is angry and feeling a little disrespected here because the potbellied dog eating dictator uh did not consult him about this.
+The relations are still underway, but the Chinese are, it's being said that the administration of President or Premier Hu Zhintao is angry and feeling a little disrespected here because the pot-bellied dog-eating dictator did not consult him about this.

-We made the point yesterday on this program that the way to deal with with the uh with the North Koreans is the Cold War model.
+We made the point yesterday on this program that the way to deal with the North Koreans is the Cold War model.

-Regardless of what anybody says, it can't survive without China.
+Regardless what anybody says, it can't survive without China.

-Uh you know, China's out there protesting, but uh I mean, this point, but it's it's it's worthless.
+And China's out there protesting, but I mean this point, but it's worthless.

 Everybody knows that North Korea couldn't get anywhere near a nuclear program without the support of China.

-Now you tell that ri region of the world, all right.
+Now, you tell that region of the world, all right, you remember the equivalent?

 What is the equivalent?

-And we're also going to uh we're gonna have some economic sanctions against you in China.
+And we're also going to, we're going to have some economic sanctions against you in China.

-We'll uh might be harmful to us for a while, but it'll be worse on you.
+It might be harmful to us for a while, but it'd be worse on you.

-There's any number of things here that can be done that would not be the same as an actual naval blockade, uh, but they would have uh somewhat similar impact.
+There's any number of things here that can be done that would not be the same as an actual naval blockade, but they would have somewhat similar impact.

 No reason they shouldn't have this kind of technology, especially if the North does.

-This is you know we had the call yesterday from the guy in Pittsburgh.
+If the rogue states we worry about, folks, this is, you know, we had the call yesterday from the guy in Pittsburgh.

-And we shouldn't uh why shouldn't the uh Iraq Iranians have nuclear weapons?
+And why shouldn't the Iranians have nuclear weapons?

-Uh bottom line is we don't care about democracies and freedom-loving people having nukes, they use them as deterrents.
+Bottom line is, we don't care about democracies and freedom-loving people having nukes.

-But we do worry about people like Ahmadinejad, who promises to use them, uh, and and uh Kim Jong-il, that is a problem.
+But we do worry about people like Ahmedinejad, who promises to use them and Kim Jong-il.

 Seattle Times.

-That's the lesson they learned from the Iraq War, that as part of the Bush administration's axis of evil, they need to be prepared for a U.S. first strike, said Clark Sorensen, associate professor at the Henry M. Jackson School.
+That's the lesson they learned from the Iraq war, that as part of the Bush administration's axis of evil, they need to be prepared for a U.S. first strike, said Clark Sorenson, associate professor at the Henry M. Jackson School.

 Yes, it's all Bush's fault.